Luciano Vassallo: Club career

 Luciano played for GS Gejeret and GS Asmara, an Ethiopian team as Eritrea had been annexed in 1950.
-During his time at GS Asmara the federation deliberately prevented the team from winning the Ethiopian First Division.
-However during the run-up to the 1959 Africa Cup of Nations, GS Asmara managed to humiliate the Ethiopian national team in a friendly match.

 He signed to play for Cotton Factory Club of Dire Dawa in 1960, where, along with his half-brother, he won the Ethiopian First Division in 1960, 1962, 1963 and 1965.
 Luciano credited his experience as a mechanic for getting a job at the associated cotton plantation, which allowed him to receive a salary ten times that of a normal worker.

 International career

 Luciano played for the Ethiopia national team in the qualifying rounds for the 1962 FIFA World Cup.
-With his half-brother Italo, Luciano was part of the 1962 African Cup of Nations campaign when Ethiopia won their only trophy to date.
+With his half-brother Italo, Luciano was part of the 1962 African Cup of Nations campaign, when Ethiopia won their only trophy to date.
 Prior to the campaign he was told to change his first and last name in order to sound like a real Ethiopian, which he refused.
-Luciano, captain of the team, scored two goals in the semifinal against Tunisia and was tied for third highest scorer in the tournament, and was named player of the tournament, the only Ethiopian to claim that award.
+Luciano, captain of the team, scored two goals in the semifinal against Tunisia and the equalizer against Egypt in the final, before winning in extra time, thus he was tied for top scorer in the tournament with three goals along with Badawi Abdel Fattah.
 He was handed the trophy by His Highness Haile Selassie, despite an attempt to remove him from the captaincy in order to allow for an Ethiopian player to lift the trophy.

 In 2006, CAF began the selection for the best African footballer in the last fifty years.
 Luciano, along with legendary teammate and friend Mengistu Worku were selected in the group of the top 50 players, as the only Ethiopians, but were not selected in the final 30, where Roger Milla was named number one.
 Many consider Vassallo to be the best Ethiopian footballer in history, after Worku and Ydnekatchew Tessema.